SmalsResearch/bePelias/README.md

 ## Result metadata

-Beside results coming straight from Pelias, bePelias adds some metadata in "bepelias" field:
+Beside results coming straight from Pelias, bePelias adds some metadata field:
 - call_type: 'struct' or 'unstruct': did we call structured of unstructured Pelias
 - in_addr: what was the address sent to Pelias
 - transformers: which sequence of transformers were applied to the input address to give the above "in_addr"
 - interpolated: did we compute coordinates by interpolation (only when BeSt Address records has a (0,0) location, see above)
+- peliasCallCount: how many calls to Pelias were required to get this result

 ## Box numbers